frequently asked questions

 Piano students learn works from the Baroque, Classical, Romantic, and Contemporary eras, as well as pop arrangements, lead sheets, film scores, self-accompaniment, and wherever else their musical interests take them.

 • Performing is never required of students, but once you’ve got a few things under your belt why wouldn’t you want to?
 Performing is an extremely valuable component of musical education and can be such a rewarding way to share the joy of music and celebrate your progress with the people who support you the most.
-Students have the opportunity to perform several times each year in various venues and formats, including a formal recital every June.
+Students are highly encouraged to take advantage of as many performance opportunities as possible, and have multiple options available to them throughout the year in various venues and formats.

 I consider it a great privilege to be entrusted with the musical journey of those I get to teach.
 My private voice and piano instructors have been among the most influential people in my life, not only guiding my musical development, but also providing trustworthy friendship, professional mentorship, and teaching me about the kind of person I wish to be.
 It is my joy to step into that legacy.